 Notification to the campus of the emergency response and evacuation procedures is made annually to students, faculty, and staff.
 It is included in the notice announcing the publication of the Annual Security Report.
-Also, AU's Executive Director of University Police and Emergency Management and crime prevention coordinator discuss emergency procedures during new student orientation and at residence hall floor presentations, tabling events, and various student group presentations.
+Also, AU's Assistant Vice President of University Police and Emergency Management and crime prevention coordinator discuss emergency procedures during new student orientation and at residence hall floor presentations, tabling events, and various student group presentations.

-Depending on the nature of the incident, other local or federal agencies such as MPD and the DC Fire and Emergency Medical Services Department may respond to the incident.
+Depending on the nature of the incident, other local or federal agencies such as the Metropolitan Police Department and the DC Fire and Emergency Medical Services Department may respond to the incident.